What does “okaasan” mean in Japanese?

 Definition and meanings of “okaasan”

 The definition and meanings are simple and clear.
-To understand this noun more clearly, however, let me explain its grammatical components in detail, one by one.
+To understand this noun more clearly, however, let me explain its kanji-mixed expression in detail.

 - o – お : a prefix making its following word polite.